tizzle/aframe-orbit-controls-component/NPM-INSTRUCTIONS.md

 Publish to NPM.
 `npm publish`

+Push to GitHub.

 ---

 ### Merging a PR

 Review and accept PR on GitHub.

 Pull locally from remote repository.

+Do NPM steps as outline above.